rupertbg/apollo-rbs/README.md

 # Apollo Resource Booking System
 A resource booking system for the enterprise, written in JavaScript.
+Currently under active development and not considered finished.

 ## Features